-- Enter into legal agreement with law office
+- Enter into a legal agreement with a law office

 - Law office uses adjuster’s estimate to begin the pre-suit process (basically negotiations to reach a settlement)

 - Discuss a negotiated number & reach it (hopefully).
-If not, have fun in court… but remember, if the insurance company has an incentive to keep this out of court, it will.
-If you’re being unreasonable, they may decide to fight back.
+If not, have fun in court, but remember, if the insurance company has an incentive to keep this out of court, it will.
+If you’re unreasonable, they may decide to fight back.

 - Settlement check is made out to homeowner, adjuster, and mortgage company.

-- Homeowner contacts mortgage company to determine their release process.
+- The homeowner contacts the mortgage company to determine their release process.

-- Homeowner receives proceeds (maybe).
-This depends on how the mortgage company manages their signature release process.
+- The homeowner receives proceeds (maybe).
+This depends on how the mortgage company manages its signature release process.
 More details below.

 Homeowner’s Insurance Lesson 8:

 If you get lawyers involved, have a walk-away number established.
 In advance.
 Don’t change it.
-And don’t make it a ridiculous number.
+And don’t make it a ridiculous amount.

 Homeowner’s Insurance Lesson 9: